gaelj/BlazorCodeMirror6/README.md

 ## Quick Start

-Currently there is no Nuget package available, but it is planned.

-To get started with Blazor CodeMirror 6:

-- Clone the repository: `git clone https://github.com/gaelj/BlazorCodeMirror6.git`
+- add the nuget package [GaelJ.BlazorCodeMirror6](https://www.nuget.org/packages/GaelJ.BlazorCodeMirror6/)
-- Reference in your project: `<ProjectReference Include="..\CodeMirror6\CodeMirror6.csproj" />`
-- Install [node.js](https://nodejs.org/) and npx: `npm install npx`
-- Add `@using GaelJ.BlazorCodeMirror6` in your `_Imports.razor` or page/component.
+- Add `@using using GaelJ.BlazorCodeMirror6`, `@using GaelJ.BlazorCodeMirror6.Commands` and `@using GaelJ.BlazorCodeMirror6.Models.BlazorCodeMirror6` in your `_Imports.razor` or page/component
-- Use the `<CodeMirror6Wrapper />` component as demonstrated in `Examples.Common/Example.razor`.
+- Use the `<CodeMirror6Wrapper />` component as demonstrated in `Examples.Common/Example.razor`
-- For build issues: `run dotnet clean` followed by `dotnet build`.

 ## Examples